Why Project Management Is A Career

 “Fine,” you say.

 “But I do like my job as a project manager,” you protest.
-“I’m able to work with a lot of great people, the work is challenging, and I feel as if I’m making a difference in what I do.”
+“I’m able to work with a lot of great people, I have responsibility for a huge project budget, the work is challenging, and I feel as if I’m making a difference in what I do.”

 Great…but it’s still the wrong answer.
 Or, rather, the wrong viewpoint of being a project manager.
 You need to realize that being a project manager is more than just a job, it’s a career.
 This may sound a bit cliché, but consider the difference between a career and a job and why a project manager position falls into the category of a career.